Alan Gardner 1st Baron

-On 1 February 1793 he was promoted rear-admiral, and having been appointed commander-in-chief of the Leeward Islands he sailed out with his flag aboard the Queen 98, Captain John Hutt on 26 March 1793 at the head of a squadron of seven men of war.
-On 14 June he was joined off Martinique by the French Royalist ships Ferme 74 and Calypso 36, but when he launched an attack with eight hundred royalists joining eleven hundred British troops the former farcically managed to attack their own men when landing, forcing a retreat in the face of what was deemed to be republican aggression.
+On 1 February 1793 he was promoted rear-admiral, and having been appointed commander-in-chief of the Leeward Islands he sailed out with his flag aboard the Queen 98, Captain John Hutt on 26 March with seven men of war and troops under Major-General Hon.
+Thomas Bruce.
+In June the two commanders launched an attack on Martinique, but with eight hundred royalists joining eleven hundred British troops the former farcically managed to attack their own men when landing, forcing a retreat in the face of what was deemed to be republican aggression.
 Bar the evacuation of some royalist islanders who were facing execution nothing was achieved, and having insufficient resources with which to do anything substantial Gardner returned to England in October.

 Joining the Channel fleet rather than take up the position of commander-in-chief in the East Indies, as had been intended, he commanded the second division of the central squadron at the Battle of the Glorious First of June in 1794, instructing his crew not to fire until they were close enough ‘to scorch the Frenchmen’s beards’.
 The Queen was much mauled when forcing the surrender of the Jemmapes 74, but Gardner was unable to take possession because eleven French vessels came to her rescue.
 During the battle and skirmishes beforehand the Queen suffered casualties of thirty-six men killed and sixty-seven wounded, the former figure including Captain Hutt, who fell on the 29th when the Queen was constantly in action.
 For his part in the victory Gardner was created a baronet on 9 September, and in the same year was appointed a major-general of marines, having become a colonel two years earlier and also been promoted vice-admiral in accordance with seniority on 4 July 1794.